 The main goal of the workshop (“This Works in my Place – Latin America”) was the identification of relevant contextual factors that give inputs (challenges, opportunities, barriers) to Work and Organizational Psychology (WOP) strategies and practices in achieving five relevant Sustainable Development Goals of the United Nations: “no poverty”, “good health and well-being”, “gender equality”, “decent work” and “innovation”.

 Through participation and dialogue with WOP leaders within the region of Latin America, the first workshop analyzed contextual factors of the region (political, social, economic, and cultural) related to the aforementioned United Nations goals.
 They also described the situation of WOP in Latin America.
-The ongoing project will continue with a Progress Report (2019) a second Workshop (Cancun, December 2020), a presentation of initial conclusions (Cancun, December 2020), and a final report (January-March, 2021) followed by dissemination (2021).
+The Progress Report (2019) can be accessed here.

 Associate professor of human resource management at the school of economics and business of Pontificia Universidad Javeriana in Bogotá, Colombia.
 Psychologist form Universidad Nacional de Colombia; M.Sc. in work, organizational and personnel psychology from Université Paris Descartes and Universitat de Barcelona; PhD in Psychology of Human Resources from Universitat de Valencia.
 Leader of the organizational behavior research group at Pontificia Universidad Javeriana, his research interests are focus on work design, work motivation, quality of the working life and the internal dimensions of corporate social responsibility.
 He teaches courses on HRM, organizational behavior, and corporate social responsibility at the undergraduate and graduate level.